bazaarvoice/unshackle/README.md

 const state = {}

 unshackle
+// An optional step to print a message.
+It can also be used to specify a mark.
 .start('Starting a release', 'deploy')

 // This step is skipped, because it is before the "deploy" mark.